 A virtual town hall meeting is typically an online, company-wide event during which leadership provides employees with updates regarding big-picture news to keep everyone informed and in sync with the organization’s mission and goals.
 When done well, virtual town hall meetings help create a sense of community and build trust and confidence in the organization.

-10 Tips for Hosting an Effective Virtual Town Hall Meeting
+10 Tips for More Effective Virtual Town Hall Meetings

 Research shows that employees disengage at work when they do not feel needed or connected to their organization.
 Productive virtual town hall meetings allow employees to hear directly from leaders to understand better how their roles contribute to the success of the company.
 These discussions also foster a sense of community, supplying important context about company priorities and areas of focus.
 Below, we’ve assembled a list of ten tips to help make your next company town hall meeting more appealing and interactive.